Just because a watermelon calls you, you don’t have to take it home.

 Will you have to rationalize your choice?
 (As in, “If it called me, it must be right.”)

-If it frightens you—or stretches you—that’s not bad.
-It’s a good thing.
-If it’s what you want.
+If it frightens you—or stretches you—that’s not necessarily bad.
+It can be a very good thing if it’s what you truly want.

-So, how is my new plan of thoroughly knocking on watermelons working out for me?
+So, how is my practice of thoroughly knocking on watermelons working out for me?

-My success rate for good, sometimes excellent, watermelons has risen to closer to ninety percent.
+My success rate for producing good, sometimes excellent, watermelons has risen to nearly 100% accuracy.

 Make the decision first, then decide how to do it.

-Don’t be buying watermelons and onions and oranges and apples at the same time.
+Don’t buy watermelons, onions, oranges, and apples at the same time.
 Get one.
 Then get the next.

 It’s the same thing here.
 Pick the watermelon.
-Now, ask yourself, how do I get it home?
-That’s a decision too.
-One at a time.
+Now ask yourself, how do I get it home?

 But be sure you knock first.
 You’ll be happy that you did.